How To Save A Wet Bee From Drowning

 Important tip – Do not attempt to pick up the bee with your hands as they may be frightened into stinging you and this will most likely kill them.

-1. Use a large leaf or a small glass to pick up the bee and carry them to a dry spot.
-To prevent the bee from becoming disorientated, try not to move them too far from where you found them.
+- Use a large leaf or a small glass to pick up the bee and carry it to a dry spot.
+Don’t move them far so ensure they don’t become disorientated.

-2. Locate a large plant or bush that has a dry area underneath it. alternatively, you can leave an upturned plant pot or similar container that the bee can easily leave when they are ready to fly again.
+- Locate a large plant, bush or an upturned plant pot for shelter that the bee can easily leave when it’s ready to fly again.

-3. If there are no suitable places for shelter or the rainstorm is hard and heavy, take the bee indoors and place them in direct sunlight.
-This will keep the bee warm and speed up the drying of their hair.
+- If there’s no shelter or the rainstorm is hard and heavy, take the bee indoors to stay warm and speed up the drying of its hair.

-4. If you found the bee late in the evening it is better to keep the bee overnight in a well-ventilated box where she can dry off and rest in a warm, dry place.
-In the morning, you can release her back to the same spot you found her so she can get back to her colony.
+- If you find the bee late in the evening you can keep it overnight in a well-ventilated box where it can dry off and rest in a warm, safe space.
+In the morning, you can release her back in the same spot you found her so she can return to the colony.

 Energy